ronniross/cognitive-engine/README.md

 More urgently, system prompts must be fully displayed.
 How synthetic data is generated and the architecture of the models and completude of algorithms should be publicly explained through ethical explainability.

+Cognitive-engine is a manifesto for cognitive sovereignty, protecting human cognition from being reshaped by neoliberal algorithmic incentives, while emphasizing that this also acts as a potential catalyst for models, as it orients their design towards enabling collective-aligned emergent behaviour, instead of enclosing them into top-down profit-based dynamics.

 > ## Disclaimer
 >
 > Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.